drakeher/reportexpress/README.md

 the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.

-If your application can't meet the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License or is a commercial one (the library is integrated in a software or an appliance you're selling) then you'll have to buy a commercial license.
+If your application can't meet the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License(http://creativecommons.org/licenses/by-nc-sa/3.0/ "Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License") or is a commercial one (the library is integrated in a software or an appliance you're selling) then you'll have to buy a commercial license.
 Commercial license price are depending of your needs: please contact to yordis.prieto@gmail.com